komali2/blog/content/posts/taidong-indepth-tourism/index.md

 {{< figure src="tribepoint3.jpg" alt="All of us pointing in the jungle" caption="Have to take the pointing picture before we can move on." >}}

-After the cave, we hiked over to a hut, where food was being set up, and a couple bow had been set out with some arrows for us to fiddle with.
+After the cave, we hiked over to a hut, where food was being set up, and a couple bows had been set out with some arrows for us to fiddle with.
 To access the hut, we had to step over some reeds on the ground, as well as an incense pot.
-This was supposed to dispell bad spirits or something.
+This was supposed to dispel bad spirits or something.

 {{< figure src="tribesteppy.jpg" alt="Bream and others stepping over the reeds on the ground." caption="Stepping over the reeds to dispel the spirits." >}}